IgniteUI/indigo-design-docfx/en/components/hyperlink.md

 ---
 title: Hyperlink - Design System Component
-_description: The Hyperlink Component Symbol is used to allow the user follow a reference in a text paragraph.
+_description: The Hyperlink Component is used to allow the user follow a reference in a text paragraph.
 _keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
 ---